3xq/encryption/README.md

 # encryption
-&nbsp;&nbsp;&nbsp;&nbsp;a simple encryption algorithm coded in python.
+&nbsp;&nbsp;&nbsp;&nbsp;a simple encryption algorithm coded in python, &nbsp;&nbsp;&nbsp;&nbsp;that only uses preinstalled python modules.

 &nbsp;&nbsp;&nbsp;&nbsp;generating the same thing with the same password
 &nbsp;&nbsp;&nbsp;&nbsp;will result in different responses each time that will